riteshrawat-tech/Olymoics-Data-Analysis-1979-2008-Project/README.md

 •	Gender representation in sports

-•	Dominant sports and nations across Olympic editions This analysis helps in understanding how the Olympics have evolved over time and which countries and athletes have performed consistently at the highest level.
+•	Dominant sports and nations across Olympic editions.

-Data Loading and Overview
+This analysis helps in understanding how the Olympics have evolved over time and which countries and athletes have performed consistently at the highest level.

-The dataset contains records of Olympic medal winners from 1976 to 2008.
+Data Loading and Overview.The dataset contains records of Olympic medal winners from 1976 to 2008.
 Each record includes details such as:

 •	Year and City where the Olympics were held